jreiche/aeo_radar/E_1_Sentinel_1_Visualisation_and_RGB_generation.md

 print('Entire collection of Sentinel-1 images: ', s1_collection);
 ```

-To get a better understanding of GEE and its data structure look at the [ImageCollection](https://developers.google.com/earth-engine/ic_creating) “_Entire collection of Sentinel-1 images_”.
-This _ImageCollection_ should be printed in the console on the top right after running the script (Fig. 1).
+Look at the [ImageCollection](https://developers.google.com/earth-engine/ic_creating) “_Entire collection of Sentinel-1 images_” for a better understanding of GEE's data structure. “_Entire collection of Sentinel-1 images_” is printed in the console on the top right after running the script (Fig. 1).

 ![fig](/figures/figure_04.png)
 <sub>Figure 1.
 Sentinel-1 ImageCollection in the console of GEE. </sub>